 However other than such major errors that lead to death which is a very very small percentage, majority of the common bouldering and rock climbing injuries done in gyms or outdoors are much less serious and can be prevented and managed.

-For starters, finger injuries, tendonitis and minor sprains are the most common ailments that rock climbers and boulderers face, and the majority of them can be treated and healed with time and strengthening.
+For starters, finger injuries, tendonitis and minor sprains are the most common ailments that rock climbers and boulderers face, and the majority of them can be treated with some useful finger balm for boulderers or better still, healed with time and strengthening.

 2 Types of Common Climbing Injuries